TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 #### How TokeniZkPrivateSale works

- It’s a smart contract working for project team to make a private sale from specified investors or the public and deployed at project owner’s given **regular account** with basic configurations as talked at ‘solution’section.
-During this, it’s worth noting on the parameters below:
+ It’s a smart contract working for project team to make a private sale from specified investors or the public and deployed at project owner’s given **regular account** with basic configurations as talked at ‘Solution’section.
+But During this, it’s worth noting on the parameters below:

 * **whitelist：**